 Clear and immediate objectives were set, and the need to appoint a person to train volunteers was identified as a priority.
 It was agreed that with a band of trained volunteers, Very Special Kids would be more effective and able to reach out to the large number of existing and potential families who may need assistance.

-In 1985, Sister Margaret Noone was the organisation’s first employee, becoming the Director and then eventually the Patron of Very Special Kids.
+In 1985, Sister Margaret Noone (pictured above) was the organisation’s first employee, becoming the Director and then eventually the Patron of Very Special Kids.